OWASP/www-chapter-czech-republic/index.md

 Upcoming Events
 ---------------
-Next Czech Republic Chapter Meeting will happen on 10th of September.
-You can get your free tickets on [Eventbrite](https://www.eventbrite.com/e/owasp-czech-chapter-meeting-registration-97139953215)
+Next Czech Republic Chapter Meeting will happen on 1st of December 2021.
+You can get your free tickets on [Eventbrite](https://www.eventbrite.com/e/owasp-czech-chapter-virtual-meeting-registration-129038490599).
+This is our first online event, we do hope we will see as many of you as Zoom can handle ;)

 We announce events via our [official Twitter](https://twitter.com/owasp_czech) and publish them on our [EventBrite](https://www.eventbrite.com/o/czech-chapter-owasp-team-18007457974) where you need to register (your emails stay private).